liquibase/liquibase-groovy-dsl/README.md

 - Liquibase added the `context` attribute to the `include`, `includeAll`, and `changeLog` elements.
   They work the same as the context attribute of a change set.

-- The Liquibase XML accepts a `logicalFilePath` attribute for the `changeSet` element.
-The actual property in the ChangeSet class is named `filePath`.
-The Groovy DSL accepts both.
-The default is to inherit the file path from the DatabaseChangeLog that contains the ChangeSet.

 ## License
 This code is released under the Apache Public License 2.0, just like Liquibase itself.